Skip to main content

 1. When relevant needs are made obvious after actions undertaken to explore educational and psychosocial needs.
 In these cases, students for whom there is evidence for special educational needs or students facing other kinds of psychosocial difficulties undergo further evaluation by KEDASYs.
 Especially if it is found necessary after the completion of a short supporting programme.

-2. After a recommendation of the Committees of Interdisciplinary Support, when it is found that students need further evaluation and diagnosing, despite the short supporting programme they had at school.
+2. After a recommendation of the Committees of Interdisciplinary Support, when it is estimated that particular students need further evaluation and diagnosing, despite the short supporting programme having had at school.

 3. At the recommendation of the students’ educational support team, in school units where there are no Committees of Interdisciplinary Support, proposed after an applied short support programme.